 Our plan to alleviate such constraints consists of: (i) continued installation of 2Ku on aircraft flying routes in the United States, including aircraft on which our existing ATG systems will be upgraded; (ii) successful development and deployment of ATG-NG; (iii) purchasing and employing capacity from a variety of satellites; and; (iv) continued use of bandwidth management tools.
-The successful execution of this plan is subject to numerous risks and uncertainties as described in this Risk Factors section under the headings "We may be unsuccessful or delayed in widely deploying and operating our 2Ku technology," "We may be unsuccessful or delayed in developing and operating our 2Ku technology," "We may be unsuccessful or delayed in developing and operating our 2Ku technology," "We may be unsuccessful or delayed in developing and operating our 2Ku technology," "We may be unsuccessful or delayed in developing and deploying our next-generation ATG technology," and "We face risks related to satellites and satellite capacity."
+The successful execution of this plan is subject to numerous risks and uncertainties as described in this Risk Factors section under the headings "-We may be unsuccessful or delayed in widely deploying and operating our 2Ku technology," "-We may be unsuccessful or delayed in developing and deploying our next-generation ATG technology," and "-We face risks related to satellites and satellite capacity."